BIJIANZIL/Console_based_Python_Calculator/README.md

 ```

-As my main code doesnt include all these functional aspects, I wrote another code covering  all the functional aspects :
+As my main code doesnt include all of these functional aspects, I wrote another code covering  all the functional aspects :
-(Side effect free functions,use of higher order functions,functions as parameters and return values ,use closures.)
+(Side effect free functions,use of higher order functions,functions as parameters and return values ,use of closures.)

 [Sample Code:](https://github.com/BIJIANZIL/Console_based_Python_Calculator/blob/main/WorkProcess/Sample.py)